Trishelle Cannatella

-Trishelle Cannatella (born November 4, 1979) is an American reality television contestant, Playboy model, and actress, known for her appearances on the MTV reality television series The Real World: Las Vegas, and the Real World spinoff show The Challenge.
-She has also appeared on other reality shows such as The Surreal Life, Kill Reality, Punk'd and Fear Factor.
-She has also made appearances in TV ads and music videos, posed nude in Playboy magazine, appeared in the horror film The Scorned, and competed successfully in celebrity poker tournaments.
+Trishelle Cannatella (born November 4, 1979) is an American reality television personality, model, actress and poker player known for her appearances on the reality television series The Real World: Las Vegas, The Traitors, and The Challenge.
+She has also appeared on other reality shows such as The Surreal Life, Kill Reality, Punk'd, Fear Factor, and Below Deck Mediterranean.
+She has previously been a Playboy model and actress.
+She has also made appearances in TV ads and music videos, posed nude in Playboy magazine, appeared in the horror film The Scorned, and competed successfully in celebrity and non-celebrity poker tournaments.